airbytehq/airbyte/docs/integrations/sources/lokalise.md

 # Lokalise

-This page contains the setup guide and reference information for the Lokalise source connector.
+This page contains the setup guide and reference information for the [Lokalise](https://lokalise.com/) source connector.

+You can find more information about the Lokalise REST API [here](https://developers.lokalise.com/reference/lokalise-rest-api).

 ## Prerequisites

 You can find your Project ID and find or create an API key within [Lokalise](https://docs.lokalise.com/en/articles/1929556-api-tokens).

 ## Setup guide

 ## Step 1: Set up the Lokalise connector in Airbyte

 ### For Airbyte Cloud: